Locket Chatterjee: Political career

-Locket Chatterjee forayed into politics as a member of AITC.
-She severed ties with AITC and joined BJP in 2015.
+Chatterjee forayed into politics as a member of All India Trinamool Congress.
+She severed ties with the Trinamool Congress and joined Bharatiya Janata Party in 2015.
 She contested 2016 assembly elections from Mayureshwar in West Bengal but lost to Abhijit Roy of AITC.
 In 2017 she replaced Roopa Ganguly as the president of BJP Mahila Morcha in West Bengal.

 Member of Parliament

-She contested the 2019 Lok Sabha elections from Hoogly Lok Sabha seat against Ratna De and won getting 6,71,448 (46.06%) votes.

-On 13 September 2019, she was selected as a Member of Standing Committee on Information Technology and on 9 October 2019 onwards she's serving as Member of Committee on Empowerment of Women.

-In 2021 West Bengal Legislative Assembly Election she contested from Chunchura Seat and lost by whopping 18,879 votes to TMC candidate Asit Mazumdar.
+She contested the 2019 Lok Sabha elections from Hooghly Lok Sabha seat against Ratna De and won getting 6,71,448 (46.06%) votes.
+On 13 September 2019, she was selected as a Member of Standing Committee on Information Technology and since 9 October 2019 onwards, she served as Member of Committee on Empowerment of Women till her tenure ended.
+In spite of being a sitting MP, in the 2021 West Bengal Legislative Assembly election, she contested from Chuchura Vidhan Sabha seat and lost by a whopping 18,879 votes to AITC candidate Asit Mazumdar.

+Subsequently, she failed to regain her constituency and lost to fellow actress, a newcomer to electoral politics, Rachna Banerjee of AITC in the 2024 Indian general election by a margin of 76,853.